rrmarichal/interview-calendar-api/README.md

 yarn run db - start the dev db server
 ```

 This will start the `json-server` instance on port 5000.
-Default data above is already inserted in the `database/db.json` file.
+Default data from the example above is already inserted in the `database/db.json` file.

 ```
 yarn run dev - start the dev server